Into what categories should trash be separated?

 Is there any special way to set out yard waste?

 Yard Waste is tree trimmings, brush cuttings, dirt and leaves.
 Except during the "leaf season" yard waste may be placed in trash receptacles and plastic bags with your collectible trash.
 Tree and brush cuttings should be cut in pieces small enough to fit into a 32-gallon receptacle.
-Grass and leaf collection links were taken out.

 Who cleans public areas that have illegal dumping?